 George: Here we go again!

-— The ending of every Captain Underpants book, ever
+— The ending of every Captain Underpants book, ever except for the last one.

 open/close all folders